elixir-localize/mf2_treesitter/README.md

 After a regeneration, **both** the source changes AND the regenerated `src/` + `wasm/` artefacts need to be committed.
 Downstream consumers vendor the checked-in artefacts; they do not regenerate on their own builds.

-## Pinning versions across the ecosystem

-We use tree-sitter CLI 0.24.x (pinned in `package.json` devDeps).
-Downstream consumers pin the same major version of:

-* `web-tree-sitter` (browser) — the runtime JS that loads the `.wasm`.
-* `libtree-sitter` C runtime (Elixir NIF) — vendored into `localize_mf2_treesitter`'s `c_src/runtime/`.

-Mismatches between the CLI version that generated `parser.c` and the runtime version trying to load it cause parser-init failure with an ABI mismatch error.
-When bumping, bump everywhere at once.

 ## Local development

 ```bash